ybs294000/SalaryScope/docs/SRS.md

 ### 2.5 Design and Implementation Constraints

 - The application is limited by Streamlit Community Cloud free-tier memory and CPU constraints.
-- The NLP-based resume module (spaCy) is resource-intensive and is deployed separately from the lite version.
+- The Hybrid(SpaCy+Regex) NLP-based resume module (spaCy) is resource-intensive and is deployed separately from the lite version.
 - All ML models are pre-trained and loaded at runtime as `.pkl` files; real-time training is not supported.
 - Firebase credentials must be provided via `.streamlit/secrets.toml` and must never be committed to version control.
 - Session state is per-browser and non-persistent across sessions by design.